Investipal/investipal-website/src/content/blog/investment-policy-statement-template.md

 Objectives: “The portfolio aims to preserve purchasing power and target real growth over a rolling five‑year horizon.”
 Rebalancing: “Quarterly review; rebalance when bands exceed ±5% of target weights; exceptions documented with rationale.”
 Monitoring: “Performance is evaluated net of fees against a blended policy benchmark; variances greater than 3% over a rolling year trigger a written review.”
 Use these as patterns—keep the structure consistent, the values client‑specific.

 ## FAQ
-### What’s the difference between a template and an example?
-A template is a structured starting point; an example shows a filled version for a scenario.
+### How long should it take to create an IPS?
+Manual creation typically takes 2-4 hours per client.
+With automation tools like [Investipal's IPS generator](/features/investment-policy-statements), you can create personalized, compliant IPS documents in under 5 minutes.

 ### Can I use the same IPS for all clients?
-No. Customize objectives, constraints, and allocation bands per client; keep structure consistent, content tailored.
+No. While you should maintain a consistent structure, objectives, constraints, and allocation bands must be customized for each client's specific situation.

 ### Do I need a Reg BI document too?
-Yes—Reg BI governs care, disclosure, conflicts, and compliance obligations; pair IPS with Form CRS and Reg BI documentation.
+Yes—Reg BI governs care, disclosure, conflicts, and compliance obligations.
+Your IPS should align with Form CRS and Reg BI documentation to maintain consistency across client-facing materials.

+### What's the biggest mistake advisors make with IPS documents?
+Using generic boilerplate language that doesn't match actual portfolio management practices.
+This creates compliance risk and makes client reviews more difficult.

 ## References
 - External: [SEC Reg BI adopting release](https://www.sec.gov/rules/final/2019/34-86031.pdf)
 - External: [CFA Institute — Investment Policy Statement guidance](https://www.cfainstitute.org/-/media/documents/book/rf-publication/2010/rf-v2010-n2-1-pdf.ashx)

-## CTA
-Book a 15‑minute walkthrough to see IPS and Reg BI generation together—anchored to your onboarding and proposal workflows.
+## Automate Your IPS Creation
+Learn how [Investipal's AI-powered platform](/features/investment-policy-statements) generates compliant, personalized Investment Policy Statements in minutes—fully integrated with your onboarding and proposal workflows.
+[Schedule a demo](/book-a-demo) to see it in action.